tamimat/portfolio/_posts/2017-07-01-diva-project.md

 ## Test in the wild
 “I believe that a product benefits the most when all team members participate in usability tests and see what works and what doesn't.
-Jared Spool, who has decades of experience in the field, states in the article[Fast Path to a Great UX – Increased Exposure Hours](https://articles.uie.com/user_exposure_hours/)
+Jared Spool, who has decades of experience in the field, states in the article [Fast Path to a Great UX – Increased Exposure Hours](https://articles.uie.com/user_exposure_hours/)

 >"Exposure hours.
 The number of hours each team member is exposed directly to real users interacting with the team’s designs or the team’s competitor’s designs.
 There is a direct correlation between this exposure and the improvements we see in the designs that team produces."